paul-reiners/a-golden-prime-project/README.md

 We next examine the number of pairs of primes that sum to a particular even number.
 Recall that, if Goldbach's conjecture is true, this will always be at least 1 (for *n > 2*).
 The code for generating this can be found in [AGPP.hs](https://github.com/paul-reiners/a-golden-prime-project/blob/master/src/AGPP.hs) and [PrintPairCounts.hs](https://github.com/paul-reiners/a-golden-prime-project/blob/master/src/PrintPairCounts.hs).

 We plot the results.
 We'll look at these plots at various levels of resolution.
+First we'll look at *n* up to 1000.

 ![Prime pair count up to 1000](https://raw.githubusercontent.com/paul-reiners/a-golden-prime-project/master/plots/PrimePairCounts1000.png "Prime pair count up to 1000")

+Note that we've added a [LOESS smoothing line](http://en.wikipedia.org/wiki/Local_regression) in blue.
+Of course, if this plot were ever to touch the x-axis, then Goldbach's conjecture would not be true.
+Of course we also know that this is not going to happen for *n* up to 4 × 10^18 because of other